atanasgiliev/atanasgiliev.github.io/content/medea.md

 	Yet not all women are able to learn,
 For these are hints that just few can discern.
 Let us now speak about those mortal folk
-[1090]	Who being childless, never bear this yoke–
+[1090]	Who being childless, never bear this yoke—
 For they are happier than any parent,
 Since they avoid all strifes that are inherent
-In rearing kids – an ineffable quest:
+In rearing kids an ineffable quest:
 For children can bring pain as well as rest.
 [1095]	And yet, the barren feel neither sensation.
 But e’en a parent who hath known elation